Surabaya Dock of 14,000 tons: Delayed commissioning

 The original plan was that the new harbor of Surabaya would be ready in 1913, but that did not happen.
 For the Droogdok Maatschappij Soerabaja (DMS), the delays meant that in November 1913 one expected the port, and specifically the location for the DSM, to be completed two years later than planned.
 Therefore, the dry dock company did not send the equipment for the planned repair shipyard with about 60 machines to Surabaya.
 DMS already had the smaller Surabaya Dock of 3,500 tons, which it owned.
 This was anchored offshore, instead of in the unfinished harbor.

 DMS had negotiated with the state to lease Surabaya Dock of 14,000 tons, but there was no effective contract when the dock arrived in Surabaya.
 Without assurance of a suitable location, DMS was probably also not that eager to come to a final contract.
 Therefore, the navy would take the dry dock into conservation for the time being.
 On the other hand, this was not good for DMS, because there was a fear that the navy would not let go of the dock if it was successful in commercial operation.

 After World War I started in July 1914, there was a strong demand for dry dock capacity in the Dutch East Indies.
 By November 1914, the East Indies government had proposed that the minister for the colonies make a second attempt to come to an agreement with DMS.
 It also proposed that in case of failure to come to an agreement, the navy should operate the dock.
 The government then ordered the navy to take the 14,000 tons dock into use.
 Therefore, Onrust Dock of 5,000 tons was moved to a different location.
 Her old location was then deepened to 15 m.
-The Hollandsche Aannemnings Maatschappij, which also built the new port, accepted the job.
+The Hollandsche Aannemings Maatschappij, which also built the new port, accepted the job.
 In little over a week, a big dredging vessel removed 40–45,000 ^{3} of ground.